dfcreative/start-app/readme.md

 	progress: true
 });

+//set color of fonts, icons, fps etc. app.setColor(color);

+//set a new audio source
+app.setSource(url);

+//called when new source is set to audio app.on('source', (url) => {});

-//call to update color etc.
+//call to update color, icons, params etc. app.update(opts);

-app.update(opts);
+//audio node behind app, can be used for audio processing/visualization etc audioContext.createMediaElementSource(app.audio);
 ```

 ## Inspired by